AIM3-RUC/Youmakeup_Baseline/image_ordering/TIRG/README.md

 Apply the trained model to choose answers from image ordering task questions.

-You can calculate the choice accuracy of the trained model on the task **validation** questions by running :
+You can calculate the choice accuracy of the trained model on the task **validation** questions and get predicted answers saved in .json by running :

 ```
 python get_ordering_result.py --checkpoint='saved model path' --split=valid
 ```

-You can calculate the choice accuracy of the trained model on the task **test** questions by running :
+You can calculate the choice accuracy of the trained model on the task **test** questions and get predicted answers saved in .json by running :

 ```
 python get_ordering_result.py --checkpoint='saved model path' --split=test